-As work and learning become integrated in a networked society, Harold sees great opportunities to create new employment models.
-We can do better than cubicle farms, cookie-cutter job descriptions, generic work competencies, and boring, dead-end jobs.
-We need to make social networks, communities of practice, and narrative part of all of our workplaces.
+In 2003 Harold launched his independent consulting practice in Sackville, NB, Canada.
+He has served a wide variety of clients and has been a speaker at many venues worldwide.
+As work and learning become integrated in a networked society, Harold sees great opportunities to create new organizational models.
+We can do better than cubicle farms, cookie-cutter job descriptions, generic work competencies, and routine work.
+We need to make social networks and communities of practice essential components of all of our workplaces.
 Being able to understand emerging situations, see patterns, and co-solve problems are now essential business skills.
 As Harold says, work is learning & learning is the work.

 Harold’s preferred workplace is on his bicycle, where he gets his best ideas.

-2009 – Present: Chairman - Internet Time Alliance
+- Partner, Internet Time Alliance

-- Instructor — University of Toronto Faculty of Information’s iSchool Institute
+Instructor — University of Toronto Faculty of Information’s iSchool Institute

 Chief Learning Officer — e-Com Inc. (Theorix LMS)